 How To Negotiate A Pay Increase

-Now that you know why changing jobs could help increase your salary, and the data to back it up, you need to know how to handle your salary negotiation.
+Now that you know why changing jobs could help increase your salary and the data to back it up, you need to know how to negotiate your salary.

-There are some guidelines set by employers on a typical salary increase when switching jobs.
-However, if you put yourself in a strong position to negotiate, you can get them to bend the rules.
+Some guidelines are set by employers on a typical salary increase when switching jobs.
+However, if you put yourself in a solid position to negotiate, you can get them to bend the rules.

 How can you achieve this?
 Read further.

 Sell Your Strengths

 The advantage for people looking for a job change is that they can confidently sell their strengths.
 If the recruiter can’t guarantee the salary you deserve, you’re free to decline the offer and continue the search process.
 Who knows, maybe they’ll come crawling back!

 More organizations are now being transparent about the potential salary of open positions.
 However, many are still not.
 Therefore, it is essential to consider your comfort level during your job hunt.

 An open dialogue about fair pay, especially if you are a woman, BIPOC, or member of the LGBTQ+ community, is crucial to have.
 It tells employers that you mean business.
 And if they respond negatively to your questions, that could be a sign they’re not the right fit for you.